-Fear of crushing a person is currently ranked above running into power lines on my list of anxieties, but it’s below being seen wearing these sinfully ugly shoes.
-These lovely, laceless, pastel purple cross-trainers, like the other articles in my limited wardrobe, are provided by apparel companies who pay me to serve as their giant mobile mannequin.
-After all, I needed some income after I outgrew the on-site appliance repair business thirty-five feet ago.
+On my list of anxieties, fear of crushing a person is ranked above running into power lines, but below being seen in these sinfully ugly shoes.
+Apparel companies pay me to serve as their giant, mobile mannequin, hence the lovely, laceless, pastel purple cross-trainers.
+It’s the same with all the articles in my sparse wardrobe.
+I needed some income when I outgrew the on-site appliance repair business thirty-five feet ago.
 These 'shoes'—currently paired with muted brown slacks and a wrinkled gray linen polo—are the only pair I own.
-The only thing worse than being a living billboard for these putrid monstrosities is the thought that there are hundreds, if not thousands of people with awful taste wearing the same shoes as me.
+The one thing worse than the thought of being a living billboard for these putrid monstrosities is the thought that there are hundreds, maybe thousands, of people wearing the same disgusting shoes as me.

-"This wedding site is gorgeous!"
-My delightful plus-one shouts up to me from the assemblage of wedding guests.
-"Your ex has great taste!"
-She makes her way through the main entrance with the rest of the arriving crowd, and I step over the ankle-high gate directly onto the lawn eliciting a scream from a caterer.
-I assume the event staff is from out-of-town, since the sight of a four-story man is something most locals have learned to ignore, choosing to regard me either as a walking tourist trap or a mass-hallucination.
+"This venue is gorgeous!"
+My delightful plus-one shouts up from the assemblage of wedding guests as we arrive.
+"Your ex has good taste."
+Mya and the rest of the crowd pass through the main entrance.
+I step over the ankle-high gate and land on the lawn eliciting a scream from a caterer.
+The event staff must be from out-of-town.
+The sight of a four-story man is something locals have long accepted, choosing to regard me either as a walking tourist trap or a mass-hallucination.

-Once inside, Mya bypasses the open bar, heading directly for me.
-Her black and gray Hot Topic cocktail dress hangs unflatteringly on her stocky frame down to dark-red fishnets and graffitied Converse All-Stars.
-While I could be embarrassed by my spectacle of a date, 1) I'm forty-four feet tall and 2) I'm grateful her hideous ensemble distracts from mine.
+Once inside, Mya bypasses the open bar and heads for me.
+Her black and gray Hot Topic cocktail dress hangs unflatteringly on her stocky frame above dark-red fishnets and graffitied Converse All-Stars.
+While I could be embarrassed by my spectacle of a date, 1) I'm forty-four feet tall and 2) I have hope that her hideous ensemble distracts from mine.

 Mya swats me on the leg.
-"You move pretty fast with those twenty-foot legs of yours!"
+"You’re fast with those twenty-foot legs."

-"I took a shortcut, that's all.
-I wanted to avoid the crowd."
+"I took a shortcut.
+Wanted to miss the crowd."

-"Always, so can we not talk about that, please?"
+"Always.
+Can we not talk about it, please?"

 "Okay.
-Why are you going to your ex's wedding?"
+Why are you at your ex's wedding?"